 AUT XR LAB RESEARCH PROJECTS

 The AUT XR Lab is situated in the School of Art & Design, Auckland University of Technology.
-Led by researchers Gregory Bennett and Jan Kruse, the lab conducts collaborative research projects with partners in science, health, and heritage, including social impact, climate change/sustainability, and science/health communication.
+The lab conducts collaborative research projects with partners in science, health, and heritage, including social impact, climate change/sustainability, and science/health communication.
 The lab’s expertise lies in 3D visualisation, and interactive experience and narrative design for a range of Extended Reality applications.

 ‘LOST CITY OF MER’ VIRTUAL REALITY EXPERIENCE AND PHONE APP

 ‘Lost City of Mer’ is a research project by Gregory Bennett in collaboration with Liz Canner, Astrea Media New York.
 It is aimed at inspiring action against climate change, utilizing a smartphone app and interactive VR gameplay, where players can win rewards that result in positive action and life creation within the game and reduce their personal carbon footprint at the same time.
 The 'Lost City of Mer' prototype was launched at Games for Change in New York 2018.
 Exhibits include United Nations Sustainable Development Goals Action Zone, New York 2019, SIGGRAPH Asia 2019 XR (Extended Reality) exhibition, Brisbane.